BigBrotherBot/big-brother-bot/b3/docs/README.txt

 ### Checking Status

 1. Check b3.log
    `tail -n100 -f b3.log`

 ### Setup Users

-1. Change iamgod to 0 in the b3/conf/plugin_admin.xml
-2. Connect to the server and type !iamgod.
+1. Connect to the server and type !iamgod.
 This will register you as the server owner.
-3. Change iamgod back to "none" after you are registered.